 The doctor is correct in his or her understanding.
-From what they learned in medical school autoimmune conditions are incurable and are treated with medications that suppress bodily symptoms.
+From what they learned in medical school, autoimmune conditions are incurable and treated with medications that suppress bodily symptoms.

 Unfortunately, this can exacerbate the situation and make conditions worse!

 Thankfully, there are many natural health practitioners, health coaches, and integrative/functional medicine professionals that understand something completely different about healing the body.

 It’s called getting to the root cause of the problem.
 The root cause of ANY autoimmune condition starts by first diving into the digestive system.

 Over 70% of our immunity lives in the digestive system.
 If the digestive system is overrun by rogue bacteria and viruses, immunity can, and will, become compromised.

 According to the National Institute of Health and US National Library of Medicine.
 “There are more than 80 identified autoimmune diseases.
 Multiple factors are thought to contribute to the development of immune response to self, including genetics, age and environment.
 In particular, viruses, bacteria and other infectious pathogens are the major postulated environmental triggers of autoimmunity.”

 The first thing I do with clients suffering from autoimmune thyroid conditions is to clean up their internal environment.
 That includes getting bugs, parasites, worms and pathogens, that have grown out of control, out of their digestive system and gut.